Is A Medigap Plan Right For Me?

 This is where a good agent can come in.
 A good agent knows the most reputable companies and plans in your area and can guide you to the right plan for you.

 Once your Medigap Specialist helps you pick the right plan for your medical needs, you enroll in that Medigap policy and pay a monthly premium.
 After you enroll in the Medicare Supplement Plan, you use Medicare as you normally would.

 Medicare Supplement Plan Structure

 There are ten different Medigap plans with two additional special options.
-The plans are called:
+The current plans offered are:

 Each plan emphasizes different coverage.
 For example, some plans only cover excess inpatient costs and save money on the monthly premium.
 Many other plans cover much more but cost more monthly.

 Medigap policies are a great way to avoid paying all of the out-of-pocket expenses that Medicare requires if you go over your coverage limits.

 Most people could benefit from a supplement plan because you never know when you will need it most.
 The real question is not whether Medicare Supplements are right for you, but which plan is a good fit.
 To learn more about Medicare Supplement plans and which plan best suits your needs, contact us today!